 Results

 Recently amplified LINE-1 subfamilies, such as L1Hs, are frequently discarded from traditional transcript quantification assays due to the insufficient mapping specificity of LINE-1 instances.
 Before addressing the LINE-1 multi-mappability issue, we quantified the number of reads overlapping LINE-1 subfamilies in thousands of RNA sequencing experiments from human cell lines and healthy primary tissue {ENCODEProjectConsortium:2012gc, GTExConsortium:2015fb}.
 Figure 1A shows the high correlation between the average number of reads mapping to LINE-1 subfamilies and the number of bases annotated as the respective LINE-1 subfamily in the majority of RNA sequencing experiments (Spearman’s rank correlation c=0.94, p < 2.2e-16).
 We observed that the correlation is mostly driven by ancient LINE-1 subfamilies.
 Particularly, reads map ten times more frequently to ancient LINE-1 subfamilies, such as L1ME1 and L1M5, than recently active LINE-1 subfamilies.
-This is counter intuitive because most of LINE-1 reads are deriving from subfamilies that are thought to be inactive (genomic fossils) and are not autonomously transcribed.
+This is counter intuitive because most of LINE-1 reads appear to be deriving from subfamilies that are thought to be inactive (genomic fossils) and are not autonomously transcribed.
 Therefore, since ancient L1 subfamilies have no evidence of recent activity in the human lineage, we hypothesized that this “genomic-transcriptomic” correlation should be indicative of pervasive transcription.
 In this model, the stochastic nature of RNA polymerase II transcription drives the creation of RNA fragments proportionally to the number of copies of LINE-1 subfamilies in the genome.

 We then divided samples per tissues of origin (Figure 1B) and noticed that many tissues had a smaller genomic-transcriptomic correlation, hinting at another confounding signal creating reads overlapping LINE-1 subfamilies.
 We hypothesize that deviations from a high genomic-transcriptome correlation could be derived from autonomous transcription of the LINE-1 subfamilies (see Methods for details).
 Thus, we modeled the number of reads mapping to LINE-1 elements as the sum of signals collectively emanating from pervasive transcription and from the autonomous transcription of LINE-1 subfamilies.
 We estimated the signal derived from pervasive transcription as previously described and the signal derived from autonomous transcription was calculated by simulating reads from LINE-1 subfamilies’ mature transcripts.
 We developed a software platform, TeXP (available at https://github.com/gersteinlab/TeXP), that creates signatures for pervasive and autonomous transcription and deconvolves reads overlapping L1 elements into pervasive and autonomous transcription (Figure 1C).